Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 	Denied when the right bumper is pressed, & the right thumbstick is within its deadzone.

-- Drum retrigger rate adjustment:
+- Drum retrigger rate acceleration:

-	While the drum samples are being retriggered, this adjusts the retrigger rate.
+	While the drum samples are being retriggered, this changes the speed.

 ### Left